-As is described in the Housing Needs Assessment, the 2020 Sonoma County point-in-time count, conducted in February 2020, found 2,745 homeless persons countywide, 62 percent of whom were unsheltered.
-More than half of the County's homeless population (1,661 sheltered and unsheltered persons) were in the Santa Rosa area.
 Santa Rosa is the largest service provider for homeless resources in the county, in addition to being the largest city in the county.
 The concentration of persons experiencing homelessness in Santa Rosa compared to other Sonoma County jurisdictions is likely a result of the City's larger size and its role as a regional service provider leading to persons experiencing homelessness to migrate to Santa Rosa to access those resources.
 Homeless persons most frequently cited inability to afford rent as an obstacle to securing permanent housing (70 percent).
 Additional obstacles included a lack of income or job (50 percent), no money for moving costs (31 percent), and lack of housing availability (20 percent).

 Emergency shelters are allowed with a conditional use permit in every Santa Rosa zoning district and are, as of January 2020, allowed by right (without a discretionary permit) in the General Commercial (CG) district.
 New emergency shelters are subject to the same district requirements as other development projects in the same zone.
 In January 2011, the City's Zoning Code was amended to specify that transitional and supportive housing facilities are treated as residential uses, subject only to the same regulations as other residential uses of the same type in the same district.
-In addition to continuing to implement these zoning regulations, the City will continue to provide funding and support to groups providing shelter and services to the homeless (Programs) and explore new models for providing temporary housing solutions (Programs).
+In addition to continuing to implement these zoning regulations, the City will continue to provide funding and support to groups providing shelter and services to the homeless (Programs) and explore new models for providing temporary housing solutions, including non-congregate shelters (ProgramsProgram H-20).
+Further, the City will work with service providers to target outreach to those groups that are disproportionately impacted by homelessness, and community organizations to identify strategies to prevent homelessness and eliminate the disproportionate impact.